ovatto/argShim/README.md

 ## The problem

 Parsing the optional arguments on a JavaScript function call can be a complex process when number of arguments increases.
-Usually the code ends up looking.
+Usually the code ends up looking something like this:

 ```javascript
 function functionWithOptionalArgs(optString, optNumber, optFunction) {